Ehanlion/mist_obsidian_mobile/99. GM Screen/Kanban TODO List.md

 ## Lore Tracker

-- [ ] Ask players for 1 goal in next 10 sessions for characters
+- [x] Ask players for 1 goal in next 10 sessions for characters
 - [ ] Work on "next steps lore" after [[First Compound, Prison Break]] saga
+- [ ] Get 1 goal from players for their next 10 session

 ## Item Gifts